 In order to minimize your losses, it is your responsibility to inform the I-Card Office if you believe your card has been lost or stolen.

 You may use the I-Card to purchase school supplies at University Store.
-Charges will be applied to your Personal Account and can be paid online or at the Cashier's Office.
+Charges will be applied to your Personal Account and can be paid online or at Cashier's Services.
 You may also use the I-Card for purchases at the following locations, but you must pre-deposit money to your I-Card account first: